ray-project/ray/doc/source/serve/ml-models.rst

 Request Batching
 ================

 You can also have Ray Serve batch requests for performance, which is especially important for some ML models that run on GPUs.
-In order to do use this feature, you need to:
+In order to use this feature, you need to do the following two things:

 1. Use ``async def`` for your request handling logic to process queries concurrently.
 2. Use the ``@serve.batch`` decorator to batch individual queries that come into the replica.
 The method/function that's decorated should handle a list of requests and return a list of the same length.